 Preparing for a Productive Parent-Teacher Conference

-When the time comes for a parent-teacher conference, the right preparation can help parents get much more out of the meeting and help them gain a better understanding of what they can do to help their child succeed.
+When the time comes for a parent-teacher conference, the proper preparation can help parents get much more out of the meeting and better understand what they can do to help their child succeed.
 Careful preparation will also help parents set the stage for an ongoing relationship with the teacher.

 Getting a Good Start

 Often, at parent-teacher conferences, teachers will give parents examples of the student’s work and possibly a report card.
-This is a good time to have a conversation about teaching methods and how student progress is measured.
+This is an excellent time to have a conversation about teaching methods and how student progress is measured.
 Are students assessed through tests?
 Portfolios?
 Class participation?
 Projects?
 Parents may also ask the teacher to help them understand school policies.

 How is My Child Doing?